csjoblom/mcp-gene-variant-annotation/docs/index.md

 ## Web Documentation

-The content of this site is also compiled into a simple Flutter web app under `flutter_web_app` and published to the `gh-pages` branch.
+The content of this site is also compiled into a React web app using Shadcn UI under `react_web_app` and published to the `gh-pages` branch.

 ## Related Documents